zerjz/lexitron/chaos-flux.md

 **Subclass:** [Puppetmaster](puppetmaster)

-**Spell Effect:** Strikes your target with a chaotic burst of mental energy, causing between 192 and 208 damage and briefly stunning them.
+**Spell Effect:** Strikes your target with a chaotic burst of mental energy, causing between 192 and 208 damage and briefly stunning them
-# Header